 In order to help drive actions based on analytic data, InSight offers a set of possible causes for changes in data.
 The suggested causes are based upon known usability cases and are also derived from cross analysis with other related metrics.

-For example, when sending an alert for “The number of article views has decreased by 7% from last week”, InSight analyzes the possible causes for reduction in the number page views.
+For example, when sending an alert for “The number of article views has decreased by 7% from last week”, InSight analyzes the possible causes for the reduction in the number page views.
 These causes can be derived from known usability facts, such as “Seasonal – end of quarter”, or by cross analyzing with other metrics.
 Here are some possible causes:

 - Metric – The number of new articles is down 50% during the past week